RHIT-CSSE/csse332/labs/lab12/index.md

 the rationale for those decisions

-At the same time, a tutorial on how to run and use the OS features that you have implemented would go a long way in showcasing that your process was well thought of.
+At the same time, a tutorial on how to run and use the OS features that you have implemented would be crucial for us to determine how usable your added feature(s) is.

 Finally, in your design document, you will get to assign yourself (or your group for that purpose) that grade that you think you deserve for the project, and